 What Makes These Air Fryer Chile Rellenos Perfect?

 - Fast.
-Done start to finish in 40 minutes.
+An air fryer recipe done start to finish in 40 minutes.

 - Easy.
 Char the peppers, stuff them with a delicious filling, cook, and drizzle with sauce.